x41lex/ezproxy/tools/bindings/README.md

 type wsServerTypes int

 const (
-	wsServerError  wsServerTypes = -1 // Should never be recived, used as a internal nil wsServerPacket wsServerTypes = 1  // A packet, type is wsPacket )
+	wsServerError  wsServerTypes = -1 // Should never be received, used as a internal nil wsServerPacket wsServerTypes = 1  // A packet, type is wsPacket )